Female Genital Mutilation

 Many African governments are trying to eradicate such a harmful practice.
 They realize that no country can truly develop if half of its people are deliberately maimed.
 But their efforts are feeble.
 They just don’t have the money for effective educational and health programs.
 These are countries where the average income is about $2/day.
 Small amounts of aid can have a huge impact.
 Of course it must be well monitored and culturally sensitive.

 One way to finance this would be to cancel part of these countries’ foreign debt in return for programs to stop female genital mutilation.
 This approach has proven successful in saving tropical rainforests through debt for nature swaps.
-We spend billions to protect ourselves from potential attack.
-Why not recycle a tiny fraction of that in uncollectible debt to save millions of children from real and present sexual terror?
+Why not recycle a tiny fraction of their uncollectible debt to save millions of children from real and present sexual terror?

 This excruciating violence has long been shrouded in a code of silence.
 Only in the last decade has it come out of the shadows.
 Actual progress is slow.
 Because of rapid population growth the absolute number of victims may be greater than ever.
 Today, and every day, 6000 girls will endure the torture.